 Taking advantage of National Guard benefits

-"The first benefit when joining the National Guard is the chance to serve your country and community," says Luke Rivera, USAA Product Management Director and captain serving in the Texas National Guard.
+"The first benefit when joining the National Guard is the chance to serve your country and community," says Luke Rivera, USAA Product Management Director and a captain serving in the Texas National Guard.

 But there are also the perks of additional income, education, health care, life insurance and retirement benefits if you serve long enough to qualify.